 Sometimes it’s a good idea to gently ease somebody back in to work rather than having them come back in on full time hours.
 If your employee can afford to take a reduction in salary for a short amount of time and slowly ramp up this might be less stressful for them.

 If after all relevant factors and issues have been fairly explored it proves not possible to accommodate the employee’s return to work or if it is no longer reasonable for you to wait any longer for them to get better then you might not be left with any choice but to dismiss the employee.

 Step 4: Dismissal

 This is every managers’ nightmare.
 The employee has taken a long time off of work due to sickness and for whatever reason they’re not able to commit to returning to work and possibly cannot evidence their illness fully.

-First you need to make sure that they’re not capable of returning to any job in your.
+First you need to make sure that they’re not capable of returning to any job in your company.
 Notice the bold there.
 If they’re capable of working in any job in your company you must first explore that avenue.

 Assuming it’s simply not possible for your employee to return, you should write to them to request a meeting and advise them you’re considering a dismissal.
 The meeting would need to explore all of the factors you have taken in to account and then advise them of your decision that sadly you need to dismiss them.

 You should confirm your decision to dismiss the employee in writing and give them a right to appeal.
 Where possible, the appeal will be chaired by a more senior manager than the person who dismisses the employee but in reality this might not always be possible.